neticdk/k8s-workshop/README.md

 $ choco install kubernetes-cli
 ```

+For other ways of installing `kubectl` in Windows see [Install and Set Up kubectl on Windows](https://kubernetes.io/docs/tasks/tools/install-kubectl-windows/)

 ### Kubernetes in Docker (kind)

 We will be running a local Kubernetes cluster based on the Kubernetes distribution called